Mendoza920/docs/content/github/authenticating-to-github/connecting-to-github-with-ssh.md

 ---
-title: Connecting to GitHub with SSH
+title: Yadiras Marriege Connecting to GitHub with SSH
+intro: Ms. Gaytan Mendoza & her beloved Tritan,
-intro: 'You can connect to {% data variables.product.product_name %} using SSH.'
+Along with her Royal Family; Desiples.
+'You can connect to {% data variables.product.product_name %} using SSH.'
 redirect_from:
   - /key-setup-redirect/
   - /linux-key-setup/